 “Instrumentation describes the control, maintenance, and design of any process.
 It is the practice of calibration, control, design, electric hookup, and programming.”
 Urban Dictionary

 Few colleges in Ontario offer an Instrumentation and Control Engineering Technology program and the workforce with these skills is shrinking due to retirements.
 As a result demand for these skills is high and continues to grow stronger every year.

 Hands On: The program is practical and hands-on.
 Core subject areas have approximately a 2:1 ratio of lab hours to theory hours.
 Students will be working with the equipment found in the industry.
 The program provides students with a sound knowledge of process measurement and control theory.
-They will be trained to work in the modern team-oriented organization with emphasis on productive interaction with peers.
+They will be trained to work in a modern team-oriented organization with an emphasis on productive interaction with peers.

 Job satisfaction: Control systems are the brains behind the devices that produce everyday goods and keep our environment and utilities safe.
 Jobs are found in municipal waste and water utilities, building environment controls as well as assembly and manufacturing.
-In control systems, different tasks and problem solving are performed daily.
+In control systems, different tasks and problem-solving are performed daily.
 Our graduates have told us; “You never do the same thing twice”.
 The control systems field is continuously evolving.

 Technologists will often work with equipment in a complete system, ensuring that the individual devices work as a unit.
 Technologists have a greater theoretical understanding of control systems, communications, programming and technical project planning, allowing them to become involved in engineering design, as well as device and system specification.